 If you’re someone who enjoys going to concerts or watching musicals and shows at the theatre, then you will love Glasgow.
 The Glasgow Royal Concert Hall is a popular venue which always has an electric atmosphere along with superb performances.
 The Pavilion Theatre is also a great place to go to receive top quality entertainment.
 Check out the latest concerts and shows available to see in Glasgow and book up now to get the best seats in the house.

 As Glasgow is Scotland’s biggest city, these are just a few of the many things to do and places to visit.
-Browse the web to see what else Glasgow has to offer for you and find the perfect places for you.
 If you’re staying with us at Point A Hotels, then you can ask reception about what else there is to do in order to find out more about this wonderful city.

 Just enter your email and a password, and voila!
 You immediately get: